 How You Can Afford School

 Wanting a college degree is one thing; affording it is another.
 However, there are grants, scholarships, and other private programs that aim to help low-income students.
 Applying for grants is the number one option for low-income students.
 Grants don’t need to be repaid like loans, they aren’t based on the student’s or family’s credit, and you don’t need a cosigner.
-Grants are based on income so as long as you can show you have low-income, you will qualify for grants.
+Grants are based on income so as long as you can show you have low-income, you might qualify for grants.

 The best Federal grants are the Pell Grant and the Federal Supplemental Education Opportunity Grants which focus on providing access to post-secondary education for low-income students.
 FAFSA is a great starting point for applying for the Pell Grant.
 Most schools also use your FAFSA to determine the financial aid they will give you from their own pocket.
 To apply for FAFSA, you will need your most recent tax return, your parent’s most recent tax return, current bank statements, current investment records, records of any untaxed income, driver’s license, social security number, and alien registration or permanent resident card if necessary.